 Intense Pulsed Light (IPL) – IPL is polychromatic light, which is a rainbow of colours that zap irregularities and even out skin tones – Infrared light is used to heat the tissue in the deeper layers of the skin, particularly in the dermis – IPL energy can be delivered more than once to the same area in one session – Also referred to as photo rejuvenation/photo facial/fotofacial – Advanced Fluorescence Technology (AFT) is a new form of IPL laser technology used to treat various skin problems like rosacea, age spots, red vessels, and sun damage-related conditions.

 Ultrasound – Uses ultrasonic energy to target the dermal layer of the skin (dermis, deeper level of the skin) – Stimulates new collagen and slowly tightens and lifts the skin – Used to lift sagging skin on the neck, jowls, and face – Can be used in combination with other treatments

 Facial Laser Treatments

 Laser technology continues to evolve over the years, and the treatments are more readily available to the general public.
 When considering any facial laser treatments, it is very important to receive the correct information about the lasers that are available for treating conditions on the face.
-Dr. Torgerson offers free consultations to his patients, which allows him to discuss laser treatment options in detail while allowing his patients to do their research and make an informed decision.
+Dr. Torgerson offers consultations to his patients where he can discuss laser treatment options in detail with them while allowing his patients to do their research and make an informed decision.
 Contact our office if you are interested in facial laser treatments.